savonet/book/video.md

 - `output.graphics` which uses the library provided by OCaml in order to display graphical data.

-The videos can even be directly be pulled from YouTube with the `youtube-dl`\indexop{youtube-dl}
+The videos can even be directly pulled from YouTube with the `youtube-dl`\indexop{youtube-dl}
 protocol, which requires that you have installed the [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) program: